mhx/dwarfs/doc/dwarfs.md

   with it, which can use a significant amount of additional memory.
 For more details, see mkdwarfs(1).

+- `-o blocksize=`*value*:
+  Size reported for files in `st_blksize`.
+This is 512 bytes by default on Linux/Windows.
+On macOS, the value is 256 kiB, as macFUSE uses this to derive the maximum size of a read request.
+Use this along with macFUSE's `iosize` option to tune throughput.

 - `-o workers=`*value*:
   Number of worker threads to use for decompressing blocks.
   If you have a lot of CPUs, increasing this number can help